drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/01-foundations/05-the-jekyll-build-pipeline.md

 chapter_id: 5
 module_title: "Foundations: From web pages to a Jekyll site"
 chapter_title: "The build pipeline: `jekyll build` vs `jekyll serve`, and what ends up in `_site`"
+chapter_summary: "Explains the build pipeline end to end: `jekyll build` wipes and rewrites `_site/`, `jekyll serve` adds a watcher and local server with optional `--livereload`, and `--incremental` is a footgun for layout/include/config changes.
+Traces one post through kramdown, Liquid, nested layouts, and the permalink-derived output path; teaches the three common error shapes (YAML, Liquid, missing layout) and how to read them."
 ---

 {% raw %}